skygear-demo/swift-meetup-todo-app/README.md

 ```
- override func tableView(tableView: UITableView, canEditRowAtIndexPath indexPath: NSIndexPath) -> Bool {
+    override func tableView(_ tableView: UITableView, canEditRowAt indexPath: IndexPath) -> Bool {
         // Return false if you do not want the specified item to be editable.
         return true
     }

-    override func tableView(tableView: UITableView, commitEditingStyle editingStyle: UITableViewCellEditingStyle, forRowAtIndexPath indexPath: NSIndexPath) {
+    override func tableView(_ tableView: UITableView, commit editingStyle: UITableViewCellEditingStyle, forRowAt indexPath: IndexPath) {
-        if editingStyle == .Delete {
+        if editingStyle == .delete {
+            // Delete the row from the data source

-            let todo = objects[indexPath.row] as!
+            let todo = objects[(indexPath as NSIndexPath).row] as!
 SKYRecord
-            todo.setObject(true, forKey: "done")
+            todo.setObject(true, forKey: "done" as NSCopying!)
-            self.privateDB.saveRecord(todo, completion: { (record, error) in
+            self.privateDB?.save(todo, completion: { (record, error) in
                 if (error != nil) {
                     print("error saving todo: \(error)")
                     return
                 }

-                self.objects.removeAtIndex(indexPath.row) as!
+                self.objects.remove(at: (indexPath as NSIndexPath).row) as!
 SKYRecord
-                tableView.deleteRowsAtIndexPaths([indexPath], withRowAnimation: .Fade)
+                tableView.deleteRows(at: [indexPath], with: .fade)

             })
-        } else if editingStyle == .Insert {
+        } else if editingStyle == .insert {
-            // Create a new instance of the appropriate class, insert it into the array, and add a new row to the table view.
+            // Create a new instance of the appropriate class, insert it into the array, and add a new row to the table view
-        } else {
-            print("Editing \(editingStyle)")
         }
     }
 ```